Labelled Diagram Of The Skin

 Q: How does the skin protect against UV radiation?

 A: The skin protects against UV radiation through melanin, a pigment produced by melanocytes.
-Melanin absorbs UV radiation, preventing it from damaging the underlying cells.
-However, excessive sun exposure can overwhelm the skin's natural protective mechanisms.
+Because of that, melanin absorbs UV radiation, preventing it from damaging the underlying cells.
+That said, excessive sun exposure can overwhelm the skin's natural protective mechanisms.

 Q: What causes acne?